open-traffic-generator/otg-examples/KENG.md

 * 2 vCPU cores
 * 4GB of RAM
 * Minimum of 100GB storage
-* 1 vNIC for network connectivity
+* 1 vNIC for network connectivity.
+Note that DHCP is the preferred option, and this is also how the VM is configured to obtain its IP address.

 Network connectivity requirements for the License Server VM